mspnp/cloud-design-patterns/leader-election/Readme.md

 ## About the Example

 This example shows how a worker process can become a leader among a group of peer instances.
-The leader can then perform tasks that coordinate and control the other instances; these tasks should be performed by only one instance of the worker role.
+The leader can then perform tasks that coordinate and control the other instances; these tasks should be performed by only one worker instance.
 The leader is elected by acquiring a blob lease.

 ## Running the Example